taimur1871/simple-scripts/README.md

-# simple-scripts
+# Simple Scripts

-Snipets of Python code I find useful
+Snipets of Python code are used for various purposes.

-These are a bunch of Pyhton codes I worte from time to time to help automate some tasks or play around with different Python modules
+These are a bunch of Pyhton codes I worte from time to time to help automate some tasks or play around with different Python modules.

-Now I will continue developments here